What is biological therapy?

 cells need to survive.
 Some are linked to anticancer drugs, radioactive substances,

 or other biological response modifiers.
-When the antibodies attach to cancer cells,
+Then when the antibodies attach to cancer

-they deliver these poisons directly to the tumor.
+cells, they deliver these poisons directly to the tumor.
 This helps to destroy it.
-Monoclonal

 is to get the body's immune system to start attacking the cancer cells in the body.

 With infectious diseases, vaccines are given before the disease develops.
-Cancer vaccines,
+But, cancer

-however, are usually given after the disease develops, when the tumor is small.
-They
+vaccines are usually given after the disease develops, when the tumor is small.
+Scientists

-value of vaccines in treating many types of cancer.
-Sometimes, vaccines are combined
+are testing the value of vaccines in treating many types of cancer.
+Sometimes, vaccines

 Are there side effects of biological therapies?

 As each person's medical profile and diagnosis is different, so is his or her reaction